 If the comment makes sense to you on its face value, then great.
 That was totally helpful.
 If, however, you’re unsure what the person is trying to convey or their comment isn’t ringing true with you, then check out their work and see what level their work is at.
 Is it something you admire and wish to aspire to in some way… or is it something you’re not that crazy about?

-If their work doesn’t excite you or inspire you or make you want to imitate them in some manner but instead is just downright (let’s just say) god awful, then take their critique with a healthy dose of skepticism.
+If their work doesn’t excite you or inspire you or make you want to imitate them in some manner but instead is just downright (let’s just say) not good, then take their critique with a healthy dose of skepticism.

 If, on the other hand, you’re receiving a critique from someone who’s work blows you away or inspires you, then it’s a safe bet that their advice is on point.